 The last bike I was riding, a 2014 Honda CTX700, was an awesome step to the old man world of motorcycles.
 A relaxed upright but low position, swept back bars and small forward floorboards.
 It was so comfortable.
 More, the DCT and ABS were a joy.
 Sadly, that got totaled in a crash at the Golden Gate Bridge toll plaza when I was cut off by a crazy driver a year and a half ago.
 I’ve been off the motorcycle since and really need to get back for my sanity.
 Buying a beater Shadow makes sense.
 Making something cool is more exciting.

-This is helped in that I have a K8 GSX-R1000 front and rear end that I can use.
+Starting this is helped in that I have a K8 GSX-R1000 front and rear end that I can use.
 This is leftover from a 20 year old zombie project.
 I had to dig around in the garage but I managed to find all the parts.
 The parts are so nice there’s little reason to use anything else.
 I just need to optimize them for this use.

-I modeled the parts of the system in CAD.
+I modeled the parts of the system in SolidWorks.
 Nothing too elaborate in detail but precise in measures.
 This would allow me to figure out the best locations for the chassis trailing arm ground node, tension link ground node, and upper damper ground node.
+In modeling space, I can establish geometries that function mechanically as prescribed.

-I could go down two paths, a motion study or a calculator.
+To evaluate how well those systems work in terms of suspension kinematics, I could go down two paths, a SolidWorks motion study or a calculator.
 I prefer calculators.

-The math is similar to what I did for the Transition Smuggler in 2023.
+The math of the calculator is similar to what I did for the Transition Smuggler in 2023.
 The shame about this method is that it goes from the wheel to the shock and I’d prefer the other way.
 That is hard.
 Let me know if you have a way.

 From here, I can enter them into the calculator.
 These are the driving parameters and a few fixed calculations.
 It’s a challenge to figure out the correct naming conventions to use for this work.
 I want to find the right way to discuss this so that folks can understand precisely what is being said.
 If you see a name that should change, let me know.